Continue the Celebration

 Continue the celebration by hiding/finding Easter eggs.
 (Can kids ever get enough of that?)
 On each slip of paper, write one letter from the phrase, Jesus is alive!
 Put a slip of paper inside each egg.
 Hide these along with some extra empty eggs.
 Invite the kids to find a secret message hidden in the eggs.

 Why is this message such good news?
 (Jesus won over sin and death; He proved He was who He said He was; He is powerful enough to give us eternal life; etc.)

 Jesus is alive and that is the BEST news we could ever hear!

 Why is the Resurrection Important?

-Items needed: One balloon for each set of two kids; Bible
+Items needed: One balloon for each set of two children; Bible

-Review this Bible verse students using D6 Curriculum are learning—John 11:25.
-Pair up kids and give each pair a balloon.
-Instruct them to say a word of the verse each time they bat the balloon back and forth.
+Review the Bible verse students using D6 Curriculum are learning—Hebrews 12:2.
+Pair up children and give each pair a balloon.
+Instruct them to say a word of the verse (or a word from a key phrase of the verse) each time they bat the balloon back and forth.

 Because Jesus came alive again and defeated death, we can live again after we die.
 Knowing we will live with Jesus forever means we don’t have to fear death.

-An optional idea is to make a banner of the verse (write words of the verse on paper, decorate them, tape them to yarn, and hang up the banner).
+Optional idea: Make a banner of the verse or a portion of the verse.
+Write words of the verse on paper, decorate them, tape them to yarn, and hang up the banner.